nextflow-io/nextflow/docs/executor.rst

 ===============

 The `local` executor is used by default.
 It runs the pipeline processes in the computer where Nextflow is launched.
-The processes are parallelised by spanning multiple `threads` and by taking advantage of multi-cores architecture provided by the CPU.
+The processes are parallelised by spawning multiple `threads` and by taking advantage of multi-cores architecture provided by the CPU.

 In a common usage scenario, the `local` executor can be useful to develop and test your pipeline script in your computer,